 You should look through blogging material, social content, and email content in your content marketing audit.

-Below are few steps to content auditing:
+Below are a few steps to a content marketing audit:

 - Scrutinize all your content assets.

 - Identify the content winners.